Live 3.2 Devotionals (for Sunday 12/4) – Monday

 Faith Verse

-Question of the Day: How can we know who Jesus is?
+Question of the Day: How should we use our time?

 Read about It